 - DOL’S PROSECUTION OF “INNOCENT” COMPANY RESULTS IN AWARD OF ATTORNEYS’ FEES AGAINST DOL.
 The U.S. Court of Appeals for the Fifth Circuit imposes attorneys’ fees on the U.S. Department of Labor under the “bad faith” provision of the Equal Access to Justice Act (EAJA) in favor of Gate Guard Services (Gate Guard), a limited partnership that provides services to oil field operators by contracting with gate attendants to log in vehicles entering and exiting oil field operation sites.
 In April 2014, the U.S. Department of Labor was ordered by a Texas federal court to pay almost $600,000 in attorneys’ fees and expenses to Gate Guard under the EAJA’s “not substantially justified” provision, but not under EAJS’s “bad faith” provision.
 In reversing the district court’s decision as to the bad faith provision, the Fifth Circuit stated: “[The government] can start to repair the damage done by erroneously, indeed vindictively, attempting to sanction an innocent business.
 Rather than acknowledge its mistakes, …the government chose to defend the indefensible in an indefensible manner.”
 Summary judgment had been granted in favor of Gate Guard Services in a misclassification lawsuit with the U.S. Department of Labor, which had sought over $6 million dollars in back wages for 400 gate attendants and other workers.
 The court found that the gate attendants, who logged in vehicles entering and departing oil field operation sites, were properly classified as independent contractors and not employees.
 Gate Guard Services L. P. v.
 Solis, No. 14-40585 (5th Cir.
 July 2, 2015).

 - HANDY.COM SUED IN MASSACHUSETTS FOR ALLEGED IC MISCLASSIFICATION THROUGHOUT THE U.S. On-demand cleaning and home services company, Handy Technologies, Inc., has been sued in Massachusetts federal court by a proposed class of cleaners under the FLSA and Massachusetts state law for wage violations resulting from alleged misclassification of the cleaners as independent contractors and not employees.
-The proposed class would include all cleaners who worked for Handy anywhere in the U.S. except California, where they have been separately sued (as noted in our blog post of December 2, 2014).
+The proposed class would include all cleaners who worked for Handy anywhere in the U.S. except California, where they have been separately sued (as noted in my blog post of December 2, 2014).
 Handy makes available cleaners who can be dispatched through a smart phone application or website to clean clients’ homes and do related household work.
 Among the allegations raised in the complaint are that cleaners, who allege that they do not receive minimum wage payments, must follow detailed requirements imposed on them by Handy such as how to do their work, when they may cancel a job, how long they must spend at a client location; that the cleaners’ services are fully integrated into Handy’s business; and that they are subject to termination at Handy’s discretion.
 Emmanuel v.
 Handy Technologies, Inc., No. 1:2015-cv-12914 (D. Mass.
 July 7, 2015).

 - FED EX HANDED ANOTHER SETBACK ON ITS GROUND DIVISION DRIVERS.
 The U.S. Court of Appeals for the Seventh Circuit adopts the Kansas Supreme Court’s decision that FedEx Ground drivers were misclassified as independent contractors as a matter of law under the Kansas Wage Payment Act (KWPA).
 In answering two questions that had been certified by the Seventh Circuit to the Kansas Supreme Court, the state court ruled that the drivers were employees and not independent contractors of FedEx, and its ruling did not differ for drivers that have more than one service area, even though they would have to employ other drivers to handle the additional route(s).
 Although FedEx asked that the Kansas Supreme Court decision be disregarded by the Seventh Circuit, the federal appellate court concluded that “the state answers are binding.”
-The Seventh Circuit’s decision and its ramifications are discussed in our blog post dated July 9, 2015.
+The Seventh Circuit’s decision and its ramifications are discussed in my blog post dated July 9, 2015.
 Craig v.
 FedEx Ground Package System, No.10-3115 (7th Cir.
 July 8, 2015).

 - LYFT DRIVERS SUE FOR IC MISCLASSIFICATION IN FLORIDA.
 Lyft drivers in Florida have filed a class action lawsuit against the on-demand ride-sharing company Lyft in federal court for allegedly misclassifying them as independent contractors and violating the Florida Deceptive and Unfair Trade Practices Act and the FLSA.
 Lyft, through the use of a smart phone app, allows drivers to make themselves available for work whenever they want, and allows them to accept or reject rides once they have been selected by a customer through the app.
-As noted in our blog post of March 12, 2015, Lyft has already been sued in California on IC misclassification grounds and is facing a jury trial in that state.
+As noted in my blog post of March 12, 2015, Lyft has already been sued in California on IC misclassification grounds and is facing a jury trial in that state.
 The drivers in the Florida lawsuit included among their allegations that Lyft retains the right to control and in fact does control the manner and means by which the drivers accomplish their work; retains the right to hire and fire in its sole discretion; retains the right to terminate the Lyft platform and app or to block drivers from the Platform and app, which effectively gives Lyft the ability to prevent the drivers from picking up customers and earning fares; sets all rates of pay for its drivers; and takes a 20% administration fee from gratuities the drivers may receive from customers.
 Frederic v.
 Lyft, Inc., No. 8:15-cv-01608 (M.D.
 Fla.
 July 8, 2015).